Essential Commands to Teach Your Dog

 8. Heel

-“Heel” is a necessity for walks.
+“Heel” is an essential dog command for walks.
 A dog that pulls on a leash could put both you and them in danger.
 Focus on proper walking habits each time you go out.
 You’ll have to keep the leash short at first.
 Keep repeating the word “heel” throughout the walk and giving your dog small treats when they walk by your side.
 The key is to make walking by your side as rewarding as possible.
 From time to time, practice the “sit” command during your walk, as well.

 Get the Best Training for Your Dog by Contacting Off Leash K9 Training

 When it comes to dog training, starting with a few simple commands will be your best bet.
 Over time, your dog will be an expert at following directions.
 Starting with commands like “sit” and “stay” will help you build trust and understanding with your dog.
 Basic commands make everyday life easier so you can enjoy the time spent with your pup.
-Explore our dog obedience training packages and contact us today!
+Explore our dog obedience training packages today.
+To speak with one of our expert dog trainers, fill out our contact form or call us at 443-743-3221!

 Posted in Blog.